Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Better to die fighting for freedom than be a prisoner all the days of your life."
+> "If you focus on success, you'll have stress.
+But if you pursue excellence, success will be guaranteed."
-> — **Bob Marley**
+> — **Deepak Chopra**

 ---